sandhya-17/dcos-cassandra-service/README.md

 </table>

 ## Maintenance
-Cassandra supports several maintenance operations including Cleanup, Repair, Backup, and Restore.
-In general, attempting to run multiple maintenance operations simultaneously (e.g. Repair and Backup) against a single cluster is not recommended.
+Cassandra supports several maintenance operations including cleanup, repair, backup, and restore.
+In general, attempting to run multiple maintenance operations simultaneously (e.g., repair and backup) against a single cluster is not recommended.
 Likewise, running maintenance operations against multiple Cassandra clusters linked in a multi-datacenter configuration is not recommended.

 <a name="cleanup"></a>
 ### Cleanup